karsumit94/andrewholsted.github.io/source/posts/2013-08-10-Goodbye-jekyll.html.markdown

 $ sublime .
 ```

 You should have a source/ directory, which is where we will be doing the majority of our work.
-Middleman takes whatever you have in your source/ directory, runs it through the generator, and spits out a static site into the build/ directory.
+Middleman takes whatever you have in your source/ directory, runs it through the generator, and spits out a static site into the /build directory.
 The 'sublime' command is an alias I have set up for Sublime Text 2.
 I think most people use 'subl' but I prefer the full name.
 Open your config.rb file and have a look at the options inside the activate :blog block.
-Here is what mine looks like.
-Yours will probably differ.
+Here is what mine looks like (Yours will probably differ.)

 ```ruby
 #config.rb